Vizio P Series Quantum 2018 TV Review

 Value for price beaten by

-This TV was replaced by the Vizio P Series Quantum X 2019
+Notice: This TVs was replaced by Vizio P Series Quantum X 2019

 The Vizio P Series Quantum is an excellent LED LCD TV, especially when viewed in a dark room.
 It has great picture quality in both SDR and HDR thanks to the wide color gamut, very high peak brightness, and great local dimming feature.
 Motion handling is also excellent, as very little blur is visible when watching fast paced content and the TV can perform black frame insertion when gaming to clear up fast motion.
 Input lag is also low, which is excellent.
 It isn't perfect though as banding is visible in gradients, the gray uniformity could be better and the image degrades rapidly when viewed at an angle.